 Hello, Stein residence?
 Is Gertrude available?
-In her new play, poet Ariana Reines channels the dramatic voice of the influential writer, but to call “Telephone” a pastiche or homage would be to do it a disservice -- there’s plenty of “there” there.
+In her new play, poet Ariana Reines channels the dramatic voice of the influential writer, but to call “Telephone” a pastiche or homage would be to do it a disservice — there’s plenty of “there” there.
 In perfect concert with sound man Matt Hubbs and lighting designer Tyler Micoleau, helmer Ken Rus Schmoll pitches the absurd, occasionally hilarious play along fault lines of human communication that scrape together during encounters with Alexander Graham Bell, turn-of-the-century mental patient Miss St., and a series of men and women uncomfortably like ourselves.

 Reines’ play starts at a central metaphor and then strikes out for the unknowable.
 It opens in the dark, with Pa Bell himself calling, “Watson, come here!
 I want you!”
 Bell (Gibson Frazier) and Thomas Watson (Matthew Dellapina) then launch into what looks like a 19th-century infomercial for the telephone.
 “Once, a voice spoke to Moses through a burning bush,” Bell enthuses to the audience.
 “And now any home or office can have a burning bush of its own!” continues Watson happily.
 What kind of weirdness is this?

 This sales pitch breaks down as the two men discover they’re not entirely sure what’s going on, either.
 Investigating Marsha Ginsberg’s well-conceived set, they find that the door through which Bell called Watson is set into a free-hanging flat.
 They’re not in Bell’s house at all.
 Are they dead?